DeepakMishraDA/Data-Structures_and_Algorithms/README.md

-Data-structures are the building blocks of coding, the more you do it the more you understand.So,in this repo I have tried to try a few commonplace algorithms which reveals the importance of data-sturcture in programming. more you understand.
-So in this repo I have tried to try a few commonplace algorithms which reveals the importance of data-sturcture in programming.
+**Data-structures** are the building blocks of coding, the more you do it the more you understand.In this repo I have tried to write a few commonplace **algorithms** which reveals the importance of data-sturcture in programming.
-Though I am using Javascript here but the algorithms are more or less language independent and you can also find counter-part dat structures in most of the programming languages.
-Our focus is to reduce the time- complexity of the given solution codes to the answer of the algorithm based problems.
-One can find the problem texts in Questions directory and solutions in Answers directory.
+Though I am using **Javascript** here but the algorithms are more or less language independent,moreover you can also find similiar data-structures in almost all of the programming languages.So, our focus is to reduce the time & space complexities of the given solutions for the algorithm based problems.
+Problems & solutions are given in Questions & Answers folders respectively.